tejasmistry45/Reddit_Resume_Image_Scraper/readme.md

 - This script uses Selenium WebDriver for Chrome, so you must have Google Chrome installed.

 ## License
 This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements
 - The script uses Selenium and requests to interact with the web and download images.